chrisminnick/spot-toolkit/docs/ch09_1_ai_assisted_writing_and_summarization.md

 ### Test Accessibility and Inclusion

-You can also use Content Buddy to generate or test for:
+You can also use SPOT to generate or test for:

 - Plain language (via reading level checks)
 - Inclusive language (via must-avoid lists)